SHAILAB-IPEC/OpenFly-Platform/README.md

 ## Evaluation

-You can refer to our evaluation script scripts/sim/eval.py to evaluate your openfly-agent.
+You can refer to our evaluation script `train/eval.py` to evaluate your openfly-agent.

+We use the `eval_test.json` file as a demonstration to configure the environments that need to be evaluated.
+You can customize an evaluation configuration file based on the json files available at https://huggingface.co/datasets/IPEC-COMMUNITY/OpenFly/tree/main/Annotation

 ## Test